-On April 20, 2017, the Company effected a one-for-two hundred and fifty (1:250) reverse stock split whereby the Company (i) decreased the number of its authorized shares of common stock, par value \$0.001 per share, to 100,000,000 (ii) decreased the number of authorized shares of preferred stock to 1,500,005, and (iii) decreased, by a ratio of one-for-two hundred and fifty (1:250) the number of issued and outstanding shares of its common stock.
-Proportional adjustments for the reverse stock split were made to the Company's outstanding stock options, warrants and equity incentive plans, including all share and per-share data, for all amounts and periods presented in the Company's consolidated financial statements included elsewhere in this Annual Report.
+On June 24, 2019, the Company effected a one-for-five hundred (1:500) reverse stock split whereby the Company (i) decreased the number of authorized shares of common stock, \$0.001 par value per share, to 100,000,000 and (ii) decreased by a ratio of one-for-five hundred (1:500) the number of retroactively issued and outstanding shares of common stock.
+Proportional adjustments for the reverse stock split were made to the Company's outstanding stock options, warrants and equity incentive plans.
+All share and per-share data and amounts have been restated as of the earliest period, presented in the consolidated financial statements to reflect the reverse stock split.

-Preferred Stock:
+Preferred Stock

-As of the date of this Annual Report, the total number of shares of preferred stock that the Company is authorized to issue is 1,500,005, \$0.01 par value per share.
+The total number of shares of preferred stock that the Company is authorized to issue is 1,500,005, \$0.01 par value per share.
 These preferred shares have no rights to dividends, profit sharing or liquidation preferences.